KSU-CIS300-Fall2023/Homework-4-Docs.github.io/docs/index.md

 *	TrieWithManyChildren – implements a trie with more than one child
 *	SubstitutionCipher – encrypts and decrypts messages with a substitution cipher

-The details of these classes, included required fields, properties, and methods, are listed below.
+The details of these classes, including required fields, properties, and methods, are listed below.
 You may add other private methods if you feel they improve the code; however, you may not add any other classes, fields, properties, or public methods.
 In all of your code, must follow the naming conventions, as well as the other style requirements, for this class.

 Finally, you are ONLY allowed to use a try/catch when reading the dictionary file in SubstitutionCipher’s ReadDictionary method (see below for details).
 If you use try/catch blocks anywhere else, you will lose points.

 ### The Trie classes
 First paste-in either your own Trie-implementations from Lab-22 or the Model Solution's.
 Just paste the **body** of the class into the files provided.

 Note: We advise against copying files-into-directories.
-Visual Studios sometimes just places something like a symbolic link to the original file instead of creating a copy.
+Visual Studio sometimes just places something like a symbolic link to the original file instead of creating a copy.
 This will work fine on the original computer and create chaos with anything cloned from GitHub; like your solution will be cloned for grading.
 Be careful not to overwrite the namespace (Net6CryptoSolver).

 You will then edit the included ITrie interface.
 Add the method header: